 Your personal tax ID number is your Social Security number (SSN).
 Your business can have a unique employer identification number (EIN) as well, but you must apply for the number.
 If you don’t have any employees and your state doesn’t require a separate number, you can use your SSN for your self-employment income.
-If you have employees, or are otherwise required to, you must complete an online Form SS-4 (the EIN application) with the IRS to get an EIN.
-A best practice is to get an EIN for your business, even if you are not required to do so.
+If you have employees or are otherwise required to, you must complete an online Form SS-4 (the EIN application) with the IRS to get an EIN.

 My husband and I are joint owners of a business – do we have to file as a partnership?